lineargrid/slothshell/README.md

+# slothshell
-# slothshellAn terminal based tool for automation
+A terminal-based tool for automation in Linux Systems.